 Are there any eligibility barriers from being funded by both a Jazz Road Tours and Creative Residencies grant?

 We have not yet determined the parameters of Jazz Road Tours grants and Creative Residencies grants.
-We anticipate being able to share more program information later in 2020.
+We anticipate being able to share more program information later in early 2021.

 Is there a scenario where we request $X – and get a portion of this request funded?
 Or are you looking to have less tours funded – but funded in full.